-Period myths are just as old as periods itself.
+Menstrual myths are just as old as periods itself.
 And the funny part is some of them still exist.
-While we have come a very long way with our conversation around periods, there are still some misconceptions that are believed by people around the world even today.
+While we have come a very long way with our conversation around periods, there are still some misconceptions and myths about menstruation that are believed by people around the world even today.

 Let’s look at some menstrual myths practiced around the world: